Redback-Operations/redback-documentation/docs/cybersecurity/Blue Team/Production/Nginx and ModSecurity/About Nginx and ModSecurity.md

 # About Nginx and ModSecurity

 :::info
-**Document Creation:** 14 Apr., 2025. **Last Edited:** 14 Apr., 2025. **Authors:** Robin Spoerl.
+**Document Creation:** 10 Sept., 2025. **Last Edited:** 10 Sept., 2025. **Authors:** Robin Spoerl.
 :::

-## Introduction
+## 1. Introduction

 This document will explain the background of the VM and the justification behind installing a reverse proxy architecture.
 It will also describe limitations and future work.
 It builds on a previous collaboration between the Blue Team and Infra Team in T1 2025.

-## Background
+## 2. Background

 Currently, the company VM hosts a multitude of containerised web applications, used for machine learning preprocessing (e.g. Streamlit), data storage (MinIO), and so on.
-These web apps are accessible either by the VM's DNS entry (redback.it.deakin.edu.au) or the respective IP address (10.137.0.149/).
+These web apps are accessible either by the VM's DNS entry (redback.it.deakin.edu.au) or the respective IP address (10.137.0.149).
 There's a few issues with this design, however:

 - **Unprofessional hosting**: All of the web apps are hosted on arbitrary port number combinations.
 For example, MinIO is available on http://10.137.0.149:9001/ (or http://redback.it.deakin.edu.au:9001).
 This is unprofessional and makes it hard to memorise which services belong to which host.
 At the same time, if the container ports change, these web apps can essentially become lost until someone checks the port mappings.
 - **Lack of HTTPS and future scalaility**: A huge majority of the web apps have no HTTPS implemented.
 If each web app were configured to run with HTTPS, there is another issue: port collisions.
 HTTPS is on port 443, and this is what browsers expect.
 With the current architecture, only one web app could run on port 443.
 The rest would need to run on an arbitrary port, e.g. 9443.
 This is once again unprofessional.
 - **Lack of monitoring**: Wazuh's in-built rules for container monitoring are limited.
 They only detect GET-based web attacks, not POST.
 Therefore, there is a huge gap in detecting web-based attacks.

-## The Proposal
+## 3. The Proposal

 The solution to the previously mentioned issues is implementing a reverse proxy architecture in tandem with a web application firewall (WAF).
 For more context, a reverse proxy captures requests going **to** web applications; it essentially acts like a middleman that handles the traffic.
 Meanwhile, a WAF is a security tool specifically designed to analyse web traffic for threats.

 Through research, two suitable open-source options were identified: Nginx and ModSecurity.
 Nginx is a popular software tool used to create reverse proxies, while ModSecurity is a WAF with a highly detailed ruleset developed by OWASP.
-Nginx can capture traffic going to the company's web apps, via a HTTPS-hosted domain, while ModSecurity can analyse that traffic.
+Nginx can capture traffic going to the company's web apps, via a HTTPS-hosted interface, while ModSecurity can analyse that traffic.
 If any threats are detected, ModSecurity can send those logs to Wazuh.
 The next section covers this in more detail.

-## Architectural Overview
+## 4. Architectural Overview

 Instead of the current solution, where web apps are accessible via port numbers, Nginx will listen on a domain subpath for that specific interface, while handling the TLS handshake and termination process.
 For example, MinIO is currently hosted on http://redback.it.deakin.edu.au:9001.
 Instead, we set up Nginx to listen on port 443 with a subpath for MinIO.
 So, MinIO will be accessible via https://redback.it.deakin.edu.au/minio.
 For each project's web app, we can add a subpath under that specific 443 port.
 This works as the Redback VM has a DNS entry.
 Therefore, we are essentially "piggybacking" off this DNS entry to create well-defined interfaces.